CrispStrobe/allmyposts/README.md

 # All My Posts

-A web application for viewing, searching, analyzing, and exporting posts from your **Bluesky** and **Mastodon** accounts.
-This tool provides a unified interface to manage your social media history across both platforms.
+A viewer and search engine for your Bluesky and Mastodon worlds.
+This tool provides two core functionalities: a unified interface to view, analyze, and export your own social media history, and a unique search engine to discover content across the networks filtered by your social graph.

 ## Key Features

+This application is divided into two main tools:

+### 1\.
+The Feed Viewer & Archive Tool

+This is the original functionality for managing your own content history.

-  - **Multi-Platform Feed**: Fetch posts, replies, and saved content from Bluesky (Posts, Likes) and Mastodon (Posts, Favorites, Bookmarks).
+  - **Multi-Platform Feed**: Fetch your posts, replies, and saved content from Bluesky (Posts, Likes) and Mastodon (Posts, Favorites, Bookmarks) into a single view.
-  - **Synoptic Crosspost View**: Automatically detects and displays similar posts from both platforms side-by-side, highlighting your cross-platform content.
+  - **Synoptic Crosspost View**: Automatically detects and displays similar posts from both platforms side-by-side.
   - **Comprehensive Loading**: Fetch entire user feeds with "Load More" and "Load All" options to get a complete history.
-  - **Threaded Conversations**: View replies nested under their parent posts for clear, easy-to-follow context.
   - **Advanced Filtering & Sorting**: Sift through posts with full-text search, hide replies/reposts, filter by media, set a minimum like count, and sort by newest, oldest, or engagement.
-  - **Analytics Dashboard**: Get insights into your posting habits, including activity by hour and your top-performing posts based on likes.
+  - **Analytics Dashboard**: Get insights into your posting habits, including activity by hour and your top-performing posts.
   - **Data Export**: Export your current filtered view to multiple formats, including **JSON**, **CSV**, **HTML**, **Markdown**, or a plain text list of **URLs**.

-  - **Smart User Search**: Autocomplete suggests Bluesky and Mastodon handles (`@user@instance.com`) as you type.
+### 2\.
+Personalized Network Search

+A discovery tool designed to find relevant content from the accounts you trust.

+  - **Follow-Filtered Search**: Search for phrases across Bluesky and Mastodon, with results limited to posts from accounts you explicitly follow.
+  - **Personalized "Best Match" Ranking**: Builds a private "affinity index" based on your recent like/favorite history to rank search results according to your personal preferences.
+  - **Real-time Progress**: Uses Server-Sent Events (SSE) to provide live feedback during long-running operations like building your ranker.
+  - **Browser-Based Caching**: Securely caches your affinity index in your browser's `localStorage` for fast, repeated searches, ensuring your data stays on your machine.

 -----